If a question is not answered that you still have please e-mail and we will be happy to help.

 Q. How hot should the basking area be?

-A. Yes, UVA and UVB bulbs are a must.
-Dragons use the UV rays to produce D3 which aids in
+A. Yes, UVA/UVB bulbs are a must.
+Dragons use the UV rays to produce D3 which aids in the

-A. A healthy dragon stores fat in the base of its tail and also in the thighs and belly.
-In babies it's
+A. A healthy dragon stores fat in the base of its tail and also in the thighs, belly & pads on the top

-hard to tell because they are still small and may not have gained enough weight to be able to
+of the head.
+In young babies it's hard to see because they are still small and may not have grown

 A. Yes, as long as both are females and are around the same body sizes.
-If they are not within an
+If they are not similar in

-inch of one another, then one of them may become dominant and could ultimately start to stress
+size one of them will become dominant and could ultimately stress out the other(s) to death.
+The

 A. The minimum size of an enclosure for a single adult bearded dragon is 55 gallons.
 For babies

-and dragons under 10 inches a 15 or 20 gallon enclosure is best.
+and dragons under 10 inches a 20 gallon enclosure is best.

 A. You should feed your dragon fresh greens (a list of OK greens to feed is available in the care